f5devcentral/f5-agility-labs-private-cloud/docs/intro.rst

 Getting Started
 ---------------

-During this lab you will learn about deploying BIG-IP outside of an OpenStack install using an undercloud deployment with LBaaS.
-You will learn about:
+During this lab you will learn how to:

-- Installing the F5 LBaaS Agent
+- Install the F5 LBaaS Agent
-- Deploying Basic L4-L7 services using LBaaS
+- Deploy Basic L4-L7 services using LBaaS
-- Deploying enhanced L4-L7 services using ESD.
+- Deploy enhanced L4-L7 services using ESD.

 About OpenStack
 ~~~~~~~~~~~~~~~